queen-raae/gatsby-funcjam-21/README.md

 2.  **Develop**

-    - To get started clone this repo locally and run `npm install` to add all necessary packages.
+    - To get started clone this repo locally and run `yarn install` to add all necessary packages.
-    - Create .env.development by copying .env.example `cp .env.example .env.development``
+    - Create your own `.env.development` by copying `.env.example`: `cp .env.example .env.development`
+    - Login with Stripe CLI: `stripe login` and follow the directions
+    - Forward Stripe event to the Stripe Webook: `stripe listen --forward-to http://localhost:8000/api/stripe-webhook`
-    - Fill out with your own keys and you are ready for `npm run develop`
+    - Fill out `.env.development` with your own data and you are ready for `yarn develop`

 3.  **Deploy**